Comparison of Generative Learning Methods for Turbulence Surrogates: Related work

 Another application of GAN is the large field of super-resolution reconstruction of turbulent flows.
 These methods can be used to synthetically scale up low-resolution or noisy flow fields \cite{deng2019super, Fukami:2019, Fukami:2020, Liu:2020, Xie:2017, Werhahn:2019, youssif2021high, youssif2022superres}.
 For these problems, the so-called super-resolution GAN (SRGAN) \cite{ledig2017photo} or enhanced SRGAN (ESRGAN) \cite{wang2018esrgan} are used, which can be conditioned by additional physical information \cite{subramaniam2020turbulence}.
 Also the high-fidelity reconstruction of 2D damaged turbulent fields was addressed with GAN \cite{zheng2024high, Li_Buzzicotti_Biferale_Bonaccorso_Chen_Wan_2023}.

 Finally, the generalization capabilities of GAN are of interest and have been investigated.
 In our previous work, we demonstrated the generalization capabilities of conditional deep convolutional turbulence generators when geometric changes occur in the flow configuration \cite{drygala2023generalization}.
-By changing parameters in the numerical setup, such as the Reynolds number, Nista et. al. investigated the generalization capabilities of their proposed SRGAN \cite{nista2023investigation}.
-The authors of \cite{bode2021using} combined high and low resolution flows to improve the generalization capability for a physics-informed super-resolution GAN (SRGAN).
+By changing parameters in the numerical setup, such as the Reynolds number, Nista et al. investigated the generalization capabilities of their proposed SRGAN \cite{nista2023investigation}.
+Bode et al.~\cite{bode2021using} combined high and low resolution flows to improve the generalization capability for a physics-informed super-resolution GAN (SRGAN).

 \paragraph{Denoising Diffusion Probabilistic Models (DDPM)}